 —Message to the PTUA from Martin, a frustrated bus user, June 2005

-In November 2005 the Smartbus displays, after a history of continual malfunctions, were switched off permanently and a software redesign took place at a cost of $5.6 million.
+In November 2005 the original Smartbus displays, after a history of continual malfunctions, were switched off and a software redesign took place at a cost of $5.6 million.
 It turned out the new software would be incompatible with the existing signs, and as a result dozens of electronic signs were scrapped, with not so much as a replacement paper timetable to tell people when the next bus would run.

 In March 2006, project coordinator Geoff Newbegin told the Oakleigh Monash Leader the electronic signs would cost